-Campus Facilities Maintenance
+Campus Facility Maintenance

-Campus police officers and safety officers constantly patrol the campus to assure a high level of physical security.
-As a regular part of their patrol duties, they look for any safety problems such as defective lighting, inoperative doors or locks, broken sidewalks, steps or hand rails and any other conditions which might detract from one's personal well being.
-All such conditions can be reported, in writing or by phone, to the Maintenance Department at 252.398.1226 for correction or please call the Department of Public Safety at 398.1234.
+Campus police officers and public safety officers constantly patrol the campus to assure a high level of physical security.
+As a regular part of their patrol duties, they look for any safety problems such as defective lighting, inoperative doors or locks, broken sidewalks, steps or handrails and any other conditions which might detract from one's personal wellbeing.
+All such conditions can be reported, in writing or by phone, to the Maintenance Department at (252)398-1226 for correction or please call the Department of Public Safety at (252)398-1234.
 Your efforts will greatly add to or detract from our efforts to keep criminal activity at the lowest possible level around campus.